-This week's India Song issue has us all packing our bags for a trip to the subcontinent.
+This week's Instagram Escapes issue has us all packing our bags for a trip to the sun.
 Here are our 10 favorite carry-on pieces of luggage for speedy, check-in-free travel.

-Above: Sarah loves her Lipault Paris Trolley, made from water-resistant twill nylon with four multi-directional 360-degree rotational wheels; $200 from Flight 001.
-"It fulfills two key needs: other than looking good, it's lightweight and expandable.
+Above: Sarah loves her Lipault Paris Trolley, made from water-resistant twill nylon with four multidirectional, 360-degree-rotation wheels; $200 in purple from Flight 001.
+"It fulfills two key needs, other than looking good: It's lightweight and expandable.
 I like to travel light but also have room to bring something back that I might have spotted on my travels."

-Above: Gardenista editor Michelle is devoted to her Alpha 2 Four-Wheeled Carry-On from Tumi; "I can pack a week's worth of clothes," she says; $595 from Tumi.
+Above: Gardenista editor Michelle is devoted to her Alpha 2 Continental Expandable Two-Wheeled Carry-On from Tumi; "I can pack a week's worth of clothes," she says; $675 from Tumi.
 (N.B.
 The Alpha 2 is also a favorite with our friends at Gear Patrol; they like the new 360-degree skate wheels and expandable storage sections.)

 Above: I've been using the polycarbonate Victorinox Extra Capacity Carry-On for the past couple of years (it saved my life during the Remodelista book tour); $239.99 from Amazon.
 I second this customer review on Amazon: "Super lightweight; glides smoothly right alongside me while I'm walking or I can pull it behind me if I need to.
 I don't know how I ever used a traditional pull-behind-me rollerboard suitcase now that I have this."

-Above: Meredith and Erin both use Beckel Canvas's Round-a-Bout Bag ($74 from Beckel Canvas) for overnight trips; but Meredith is coveting a rugged, good-looking canvas Wheeled Carry-On Bag with leather trim from Filson; made in the US and available in four colors for $545.
+Above: Meredith uses Beckel Canvas's Round-A-Bout Bag ($74 from Beckel Canvas) for overnight trips but is coveting a rugged, good-looking canvas Wheeled Carry-On Bag (shown here) with leather trim from Filson; made in the US and available in four colors for $545.

 Above: Izabella, who travels frequently between her native Sweden and the US, swears by the Eagle Creek line: "We've used Eagle Creek luggage for several years now and wouldn't buy anything else.
 Excellent quality and great storage and packing solutions.
 For short trips I like the Travel Gateway Upright 22; $200 from Eagle Creek.

-Above: We're all intrigued by this new offering from Flight 001: The carry-on Spacepak Suitcase, which allows you to organize and compress two weeks' worth of clothes into "one cabin-friendly case."
-Bonus points for the exterior padded laptop case; $325 from Flight 001.
-Any of our readers have any experience with this bag?
-We'd love to hear.
+Above: We're all intrigued by this offering, currently on sale at Flight 001: The carry-on Spacepak Suitcase allows you to organize and compress two weeks' worth of clothes into "one cabin-friendly case."
+Bonus points for the exterior padded laptop case; $195, marked down from $325.
+(Any of our readers have any experience with this bag?
+We'd love to hear.)